GravityKit/GravityExport-Lite/readme.txt

 = 1.2.0 =
 * Feature: Added `gfexcel_output_rows` and `gfexcel_output_columns` filters to have more control over output.
 Thanks @mircobabini.
+* Feature: Added a setting for sort order per form.
+Also contains some hooks to override that work!

 = 1.1.0 =
 * Feature: Download counter (starts counting as of this version)